faustodavid/ListPool/README.md

 * ListPool:
   * ReferenceType
   * Serializable
-  * Because it is a class it has a constant heap allocation of 64kb regardiness the size
+  * Because it is a class it has a constant heap allocation of 64kb regardless the size

 * ValueListPool
   * ValueType
   * High-performance
   * Allocation-free
-  * Cannot be deserialize
+  * Cannot be deserialized
-  * Cannot be created with parametless constructor, otherwise will be in invalid state.
-(Wich will be allow by the compiler)
+  * Cannot be created with parameterless constructors, otherwise it is created in an invalid state
-  * Because it is ValueType when it is pass to other methods is pass by copy not by reference.
-This is good for performance but any modification wont be reflected in the original instance.
-In case is required to be updated need to use the "ref" keyword in the parameter.
+  * Because it is ValueType when it is passed to other methods, it is passed by copy, not by reference.
+It is good for performance, but any modifications don't affect the original instance.
+In case it is required to be updated, we need to use the "ref" keyword in the parameter.

  ## How to use

- ListPool and ValueListPool implement IDisposable, after finshing their use you must dispose the list to return the buffer to the pool.
+ ListPool and ValueListPool implement IDisposable.
+After finishing their use, you must dispose the list.

  Examples